 - If you own a newer car, you should consider applying a ceramic coating to your car.

 - You shouldn’t spend extra money on ceramic coatings on older vehicles that don’t have big value.

 What Is Ceramic Coating?

-A fluid polymer that bonds to a vehicle’s paint at an atomic level is a ceramic coating.
+A ceramic coating is a fluid polymer that bonds to a vehicle’s paint at an atomic level.
 Consequently, it adds an extra layer on top of your vehicle’s clear/transparent coat for added paint protection.

-This attempts to shield your paint from different sources of damage, including soil, cruel climate conditions, acid form insects, UV rays, and acid rain.
+This attempts to shield your paint from different sources of damage, including soil, cruel climate conditions, acid from insects, UV rays, and acid rain.

 Ceramic coatings can add to the gloss and paint shine that ordinarily lasts up to two years, if not longer.

 Objectively, ceramic coating is worth it if you drive a car that’s worth at least $5000.
 For anything cheaper, I’d stick to waxes and sealants.

 Of course, if you’re a car lover and you just adore your vehicle, why not protect it with some high-quality ceramic coating?